How to Start an Eightly Practice (Even If You’re Busy)

 Step 2: Write Your First List

-These should be actions that move your day forward in a useful way — even just a little.
+These should be actions that move your day forward in a useful way, even if it’s just a little.

 Examples: